 Estate planning is the process of preparing for issues that may arise towards the end of your life and after your death.
 Having an estate plan will ensure that your wishes are carried out.
 A comprehensive estate plan will also save your loved ones money and make it easier for them to settle your estate following your death.

-Estate planning is complicated, so it’s easy to make mistakes if you aren’t working with an experienced attorney.
+Estate planning is complicated, so it’s easy to make mistakes if you aren’t working with an experienced estate planning attorney.
 Unfortunately, these mistakes can lead to major headaches, confusion, and stress for your loved ones.
 Here are 5 common estate planning mistakes you need to avoid:

 Mistake #1: Forgetting to Update Your Estate Planning Documents